mwlik/v8-resources/README.md

 These are some resources I've gathered while trying to learn v8 internals (with a security focus).

-Feel free to fork them and make you're progress reading wise 👍.
+Feel free to fork the repo and make you're own progress 👍.

 ## Articles